Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 {% tab title="Objective-C" %}
 #### iOS

-A convenient place to register your extension on iOS is in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.
+The best place to register your extension on iOS is in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.

 {% hint style="info" %}
 Some registration errors, such as undefined names, name conflicts, or type checking issues, occur immediately.
 Other errors might occur asynchronously and are reported through the `unexpectedError` callback before the extension is unregistered.